riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/010_concepts/en/20_view.md

 <p>{{value: Result}}</p>
 ```

 When the user loads the page, the value of the `Result` property will by printed out inside the `<p>` element.
-And whenever the value of the property in the ViewModel changes, the text in the page will be updated.
+Whenever the value of the property in the ViewModel changes, the text in the page gets updated.

 ---